 CodeX Blog

-A message from CodeX Executive Director, Roland Vogl… Our next CodeX group meeting is this Thursday (January 26), from 1:30p to 2:30p PT, via Zoom - please subscribe to our mailing list for access to group meetings.
+Our next CodeX group meeting will be this Thursday (Oct 5), from 1:30p to 2:30p PT, via Zoom - access info below.
+Please subscribe to our mailing list for access to group meetings.
 Our meetings continue to be held remotely.
-Our guests: Elizabete Ludborza, Co-Founder, COO, Kaveat.
-Kaveat is a software platform that helps those…
+Our guests will be: Saketh Kesiraju and Avi Kondaru, co-founders of Augier.xyz.
+Augier is a product lab using AI to build…